- The worst enemy to creativity is self-doubt. [Sylvia Plath, Letter, June-July 1953.]

 Other works:

-- Though it is rarely performed, many musicologists regard Ives’ Symphony No. 4 (1916) as his finest work.
+- Though it is rarely performed, many musicologists regard Charles Ives’ Symphony No. 4 (1916) (approx. 32-34’) as his finest work.
 The first movement asks the great questions of life, and the succeeding three movements supply an answer.
 Ives incorporates comedy (2nd movement) and disjointedness (3rd movement) but concludes with an uplifting, spiritual finale.
 The concluding passages make clear that not all questions are resolved, or definitively answered; yet the human spirit moves forward.
-(Here are performances conducted by Stokowsky, Robertson and Davis.)
+(Here are performances conducted by Stokowsky, Robertson, Dudamel, and Davis.)

-- Braga Santos, Symphony No. 4: Fanfare magazine reviewer Raymond Tuttle writes that the “symphony takes the listener from doubt and struggle, leading him into and emotional territory dominated by the warmth and brilliant light of the sun.”
+- Joly Braga Santos, Symphony No. 4 (1951) (approx. 53-54’) “takes the listener from doubt and struggle, leading him confidently into an emotional territory dominated by the warmth and brilliant light of the sun.”

-- Thought to have originated in the Carnatic tradition, the Hindustani Raag Darbari Kanada is often represented in visual art as a king holding a sword and an elephant’s tusk (performances by Joshi, Amir Khan and Vilayat Khan).
-Usually it is played in late night.
+- Thought to have originated in the Carnatic tradition, the Hindustani Raag Darbari Kanada “is a grave raga, played deep into the night, considered to be one of the more difficult to master, and with the potential for profound emotional impact.”
+It is often represented in visual art as a king holding a sword and an elephant’s tusk.
+“The therapeutical effect of Darbari Kanada is said to be very effective in easing tension and anxiety,” It is for performance after midnight.
+Performances are by Hariprasad Chaurasia, Bhimsen Joshi, Amir Khan and Vilayat Khan.